bt-sync/sync-docker/README.md

       --restart on-failure \
       bittorrent/sync

-Do not create directories in mounted_folders from the Sync webui: you might lose data since this new folder will not be mounted on the host.
+Do not create directories at the root of mounted_folders from the Sync webui since this new folder will not be mounted on the host.

 # Volume